ogundiyantobiloba/opennms-tutorials-1/session1/README.md

 ## Contents

 1. What is OpenNMS
+2. Getting Started Tutorial
+* Installation
-2. Running docker compose example 1
+* Running docker compose example 1
-3. Importing a network - discovery
+* Importing a network - discovery
-4. SNMP community strings
+* SNMP community strings
-5. Importing a network - requisitions
+* Importing a network - requisitions

 ## What is OpenNMS